bronzeRaf/HomeAutomations/FeederProject/FishFeeder/README.md

 ![circuit2](https://github.com/bronzeRaf/HomeAutomations/blob/main/FeederProject/FishFeeder/assets/5.jpg)

  Non Electronics:
-- Open a whole on the top of the first cap so that the servo can fit inside.
-Then screw or yield the servo for stability
+- Open a hole on the top of the first cap so that the servo can fit inside.
+Then screw or yield the servo for stability.
-- Open a small whole on the bottom of the cap (depended on your fishes' food size)
+- Open a small hole on the bottom of the cap (depended on your fishes' food size).
-- Keep only the bottom of the second cap and open a similar whole like the first cap's.
+- Keep only the bottom of the second cap and open a similar hole like the first cap's.
 - Yield the stick (or the straw) to the servo, and cut it to fit perfectly inside the cap.
 Then yield the other end of the stick to the bottom of the second cap.
 - Cover the first cap with the top, that contains the servo that is yielded with the stick and the second's cap bottom.
-- If you want, you can make another whole on the top of the cap to refill with food from there You can see the below photos.
+- If you want, you can make another hole on the top of the cap to refill with food from there You can see the below photos.

 ![feeder1](https://github.com/bronzeRaf/HomeAutomations/blob/main/FeederProject/FishFeeder/assets/1.jpg)